FilipeMts/Starchaser/README.md

-# Starchaser - a game for Ironhack Module 1
+# Starchaser - a space shooter

 Vertical shooter build with HTML Canvas, CSS and vanilla Javascript.